w3reality/es-pack-js/README.md

 task-bundle: ✅ done
 ```

-Testing the UMD module with NodeJS:
+Exercising the UMD module with NodeJS:

 ```
 $ node